danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-28-swiftui-full-screen-covers.md

 }
 ```

-By calling the more specific functions in `FullScreenCoverContext`, the `PresentationContext` state is properly updated.
+By calling the cover-specific functions in `FullScreenCoverContext`, the context is properly updated.

-## FullScreenCoverProvider
+## Cover provider

-As we saw earlier, `FullScreenCoverContext` can present a `Cover` and a `FullScreenCoverProvider`. `Cover` is just a view, while `FullScreenCoverProvider` is a protocol for anything that can provide a cover view:
+As we saw earlier, `FullScreenCoverContext` can present views and cover providers. `Cover` is just a view, while `FullScreenCoverProvider` is a protocol for anything that can provide cover views:

 ```swift
 public protocol FullScreenCoverProvider {